theocrithary/Terraform-PowerFlex-4.5-on-AWS/README.md

 - Upload the compliance bundle (e.g. https://pflex-packages.s3.eu-west-1.amazonaws.com/pflex-45/Software_Only_Complete_4.5.2_135/PowerFlex_Software_4.5.2.0_135_r1.zip)
       - requires a CIFs/SMB file share to host the file or a web server such as AWS S3 with a public URL

-- The package download will take a few mins to complete, but will raise a critical warning.
-Action it by allowing unsigned package.

 - Upload the compatibility management version file (e.g. https://pflex-packages.s3.eu-west-1.amazonaws.com/pflex-45/Software_Only_Complete_4.5.2_135/cm-20240314-01.gpg)
      - Settings -> compatibility management -> upload file